 A Unified Platform for Automotive Embedded Software Development

 Effectively implementing a feature-centric, architecture-driven approach provides a robust, secure, and widely accessible structured methodology to design, create, track and improve the complex software features that are distributed across a multitude of in-vehicle ECU abstractions, and often sourced from many suppliers across the globe.
+Constructing a holistic picture of the status and completeness of these many applications is critical to delivering high-quality, safe embedded software on time.
 From the bottom-up perspective of embedded software application development, keeping track of the feature-level context, and overall system constraints, is an absolute necessity.

 Achieving such a methodology requires a unified platform for embedded software development to coordinate all the activities across a diverse tool-set to deliver a fully verified and validated build under hardware and system configuration constraints (figure 2).
 With such a platform, OEMs and suppliers can consolidate data-flows across the tool-chain eco-system and synergize to optimize process, methods, and tools integrations.